rozha/ansible_playbooks/README.md

 ## openvpn\_server.yml

 Configure and run an OpenVPN server.

-* Only Debian and Ubuntu are supported at the moment.
+Tested on Debian 8, Ubuntu 12.04, and CentOS 7.